lsst-dm/dmtn-271/index.rst

 A serious but often ignored problem with QBB (and its predecessor, "execution butler") is that it is inconsistent with the nominal butler consistency model, in that it allows file artifacts to exist in a datastore root without having any record of those artifacts in the corresponding registry.
 This consistency model is only "nominal" because it was never actually sound (deletions in particular have always been a problem), and hence we've considered it an acceptable casualty when working to limiting database access during execution (i.e. DMTN-177 :cite:`DMTN-177`).
 DMTN-249 :cite:`DMTN-249` attempts to address this issue by defining a new consistency model that explicitly permits (and actually requires) file artifacts to exist prior to their datasets' inclusion in the registry, as long as those datasets are tracked as *possibly* existing in some other way that allows them to be found by any client of the central data repository (not merely, e.g. one that knows the user-provided location of an external quantum graph file, as is the case today).
-The workspace concept described here is a realization of this new consistency model: the central data repository will have a record of all active (internal) workspaces (probably in a registry database table) and its full butler clients will have the ability to construct a :class:`WorkspaceButler` for these by name, and a workspace is required to support the :meth:`WorkspaceButler.abandon` operation, which effectively requires that it have a way to find all of its file artifacts.
+The workspace concept described here is a realization of this new consistency model: the central data repository will have a record of all active (internal) workspaces (probably in a registry database table) and its full butler clients will have the ability to construct a :class:`WorkspaceButler` for these by name
+Workspace implementations are required to support the :meth:`WorkspaceButler.abandon` operation, which effectively requires that it have a way to find all of its file artifacts.

 Concurrency and workspace consistency
 -------------------------------------

 Different workspaces belonging to the same central data repository are fully independent, and may be operated on concurrently in different processes with no danger of corruption.
-This includes commits and workspace creation, and races for creation of the same workspace should result in at least one of the two attempts explicitly failing, and no danger of an incorrect workspace being silently created.
+This includes commits and workspace creation, and races for creation of the same workspace should result in at least one of the two attempts explicitly failing, and in no cases should hardware failures or concurrency yield an incorrectly-created workspace that can masquerade as a correct one.

 Operations on workspaces should be idempotent either by being atomic or by being resumable from a partial state after interruption, with exceptions to this rule clearly documented.